-The St. Gabriel’s Lower School is a warm, welcoming place where children experience great joy: from the moment they enter Founders Hall each morning; through morning prayer or weekly Mass; as they play in daily physical education; create in art and music classes; serve others in the community; learn about the Catholic faith in religion classes; and grow and develop in their core academic subjects with their homeroom teachers.
+The St. Gabriel’s Lower School is a warm, welcoming place where children experience great joy: from the moment they enter Founders Hall each morning, through morning prayer and weekly Mass; as they play in daily physical education; create in art and music classes; serve others in the community; learn about the Catholic faith in religion classes; and grow and develop in their core academic subjects with their homeroom teachers.

 Our students learn under the loving and watchful guidance of an outstanding and innovative faculty that is well-versed in Social Emotional Learning, differentiation and STEAM practices.
 Our teachers are focused on delivering a responsive and challenging curriculum that meets the unique needs of all learners.
 Through project based and service learning, our students apply skills learned in the classroom to address real world problems.
 This integrated approach has a profound and enduring impact, shaping the hearts and minds of our students.